Tesla Accusing Ex-Employee Of Selling Self-Driving Technology To Chinese Rival

 — CNN International (@cnni) March 22, 2019

 “XMotors fully respects any third-party’s intellectual property rights and confidential information.
-The company has been complying and will comply [with] all applicable laws and regulations,” they said in a statement, according to Reuters.
+The company has been complying and will comply [with] all applicable laws and regulations,” they said in a statement, according to a recent Reuters report.

 Tesla’s claim goes back to January, shortly before Cao left Tesla for Xiaopeng officially.

 Cao is one of four former employees who Tesla is going after in cases of intellectual property theft, according to the lawsuit filed on Wednesday.
-U.S. self-driving car startup Zoox Inc. is also part of the lawsuit, but for stealing “proprietary information and trade secrets for developing warehousing, logistics and inventory control operations.”
+U.S. self-driving car startup Zoox Inc. is also part of the lawsuit for stealing “proprietary information and trade secrets for developing warehousing, logistics and inventory control operations.”

-Tesla has been working on their self-driving technology for a while now, and have been testing it on the roads already.
+Tesla has been working on self-driving technology for a while now and has been testing it on the road already.
 But competition, particularly of the variety that could be promising the same product for a much lower price, could cause a serious problem for them in the long run.

-As Reuters points out, Tesla has also started construction on a production factory in Shanghai, making it very direct competition if the Xiaopeng Motors company has in fact gotten hold of their coding technology.
+As Reuters points out, Tesla has also started construction on a production factory in Shanghai, putting it in direct competition if the Xiaopeng Motors company has, in fact, gotten ahold of its coding technology.